aryan-0543/Runner/README.md

 # Runner
-working on a game using python library pygame
+Started working on a game using python library called pygame.